IfeAkiWad/Day_Care/README.md

 # Sunny Day Care

-Sunny Day Care is a Ruby on Rails backend and React/Redux frontend daycare site.
+Sunny Day Care is a Ruby on Rails backend and React/Redux frontend daycare app.

 ## Installation